vitelabs/vite-wiki/docs/api/vitejs/wallet/account.md

 Account will automatically wrap the method in `client.builtinTxBlock`.

 ### How to achieve in account instance
+If you want to implement this method yourself, you can refer to this call logic for encapsulation.

 1. `accountBlock.accountAddress = this.address`
 2. Get the legal block by `this.getBlock[methodName]`